 Isolation (2005).
 Luckless and struggling farmer Dan (John Lynch) is so desperate for cash he allows a scientist to perform ‘cutting edge’ experiments on his cattle that will ensure they breed more copiously and speedily.
 The experiments have horrific side effects however and Dan and a small group of people including a vet, a scientist and a runaway couple find themselves facing something more deadly than just your average ‘mad cow.’
 Sounding rather like an Irish and more bovine-orientated version of Black Sheep, Billy O’Brien's Isolation plays out as a dark cautionary tale warning against the dangers of venturing too far into the murky realms of science.
 Taking itself quite seriously the film does manage to muster a fair degree of tension and shocks, given the potentially laughable premise.
 The slow-build, dread soaked atmosphere eventually segues into a high-octane monster movie-esque final act, with a genuinely creepy beast picking off an ever diminishing cast.
 One by bloody one.

 The Company of Wolves (1984).
-Ok, quite a tenuous connection here as this isn’t, strictly speaking, an Irish film, but it is directed by Neil Jordon, who is perhaps the closest thing Ireland has to a resident genre director.
+Ok, not quite an Irish film, but it is directed by Neil Jordan.
 Having dabbled in horror several times throughout his career, Jordon directed the likes of Interview with the Vampire and In Dreams.
 Neither of these can match the eerie beauty or disturbing high Gothicism of The Company of Wolves.
-Co-written by Angela Carter and based on several of her short stories from The Bloody Chamber, The Company of Wolves provocatively unravels as a feverish metaphor for the blossoming of a young girl’s burgeoning sexuality and her subsequent loss of innocence.
-After the death of her sister, Rosaleen stays with her Grandmother (Angela Lansbury) who tells her cautionary tales of strange mono-browed men who turn wild during the full moon, and the dangers of cavorting with such gents.
+Co-written by Angela Carter and based on several of her short stories from The Bloody Chamber, The Company of Wolves provocatively unravels as a feverish metaphor for a young woman's journey into adulthood and her subsequent loss of innocence.
+After the death of her sister, Rosaleen stays with her Grandmother (Angela Lansbury) who tells her cautionary tales of strange men who are 'hairy on the inside', and the dangers of encountering such men in the forest.

 The film unfolds as dreams within dreams and stories within stories.
 The studio-bound locations enhance the surrealism and fairytale imagery.
 Breathtaking and utterly atmospheric.